 Daniel J. Mitchell Daniel J. Mitchell is a Senior Fellow at the Cato Institute, a public policy research organization based in Washington, DC.
 He specializes in fiscal policy issues.

 About the Author

-Brian Garst Brian Garst is the Director of Government Affairs for the Center for Freedom and Prosperity, which works to promote tax competition, financial privacy and fiscal sovereignty.
+Brian Garst Brian Garst is the Vice President for the Center for Freedom and Prosperity, which works to promote tax competition, financial privacy and fiscal sovereignty.